devmanoharrr/devmanoharrr/README.md

 <h3 align="center">The best websites are not built on the web, but in the minds.</h3>

-- 🔭 I’m currently working on Jobi.ai and you can visit it at www.jobi.ai
+- 🔭 I’m currently working on Jobi.ai and you can visit us at www.jobi.ai

 - 📫 How to reach me **devmanoharrr@gmail.com**